aebkea/rossprogram-website/src/pages/participants/index.md

 ---
 title: Participants
-description: Overview for participants at the Ross Mathematics Program.
+description: Overview for participants at the Ross Mathematics Program
 ---

 ## What is the Ross Mathematics Program?